Battle of Zela (67 BC): Prelude

-The battle
+Battle

 Plutarch and Appian claim Triarius wanted to defeat Mithridates before Lucullus could arrive and take the glory for himself, but this is in dispute.
 The battle took place on a plain near Zela, and was a Roman attempt to regain control of the situation in Pontus.
 It was preceded by a freak tornado, which both sides interpreted the omen as a call to a final, decisive battle.
 The Romans under Triarius marched on Mithridates's camp, but since he had prepared the battlefield, he marched out and met them on the plain.
 Mithridates first threw his entire force against one section of the advancing enemy and defeated them while holding off the rest.
 He then rode his cavalry round the rear of the remaining force and broke them too.
 The fight was long and brutal but eventually the Mithridatic troops drove the Romans back into a trench Mithridates had constructed in preparation for the battle and had then flooded to conceal it from sight.
 Many Romans became trapped against this unexpected obstacle and were cut down in great numbers.
 The trench was soon "clogged with dead Romans".
 Mithridates was critically wounded again, and once again a shaman by the name of Agari healed the king with snake venom.
 Only hours after the near-fatal wound, Mithridates was back in his saddle.
 By this time, the Romans had already fled, leaving 7,000 dead, including 24 tribunes and 150 centurions.

 During the chaos of battle a Roman centurion found himself close to Mithridates, who evidently took him for one of the Romans in his entourage.
 The man ran up to the king as though delivering a message and stabbed him in the thigh, probably the only accessible point where Mithridates could be wounded, since he was armoured Armenian-style (see: Cataphract).
 The would-be killer was promptly cut down by Mithridates' bodyguards but the damage was done.
 The entire Mithridatic army came to a disconcerted halt.
 Fortunately, the king's physician (a Greek called Timotheus) was near and after a quick examination ordered him lifted above the throng of worried followers, so that they could see that their leader still lived.
 Not only was he alive but he was furious that the pursuit of the Romans had been halted.
 Triarius and what was left of his men had not even attempted to defend their camp and had kept on running.